theablefew/stretchy/docs/guides/scopes.md

 In this example, the search will be performed across all indices for the Model class that were created in the last two months.

-These scopes are available to all `Stretchy::Record` models, making it easy to perform common types of queries.
+These scopes are available to all `StretchyModel` models, making it easy to perform common types of queries.